La Pointe Courte: Plot

-In La Pointe Courte, the fisherman's quarter of the French Mediterranean port of Sète, the local Board of Health has prohibited the fisherman from harvesting shellfish from a small lagoon, saying it is contaminated with bacteria.
-The fishermen think politics, not safety, is behind the decision, however, and continue to fish wherever they want, flaunting the rules and oversight with help from their families and community, while they make plans to independently test the water.
+In La Pointe Courte, the fishing quarter of the French Mediterranean port of Sète, the local Board of Health has prohibited the fisherman from harvesting shellfish from a small lagoon, saying it is contaminated with bacteria.
+The fishermen think politics, not safety, is behind the decision, however, and continue to fish wherever they want, flouting the rules and oversight with help from their families and community, while they make plans to independently test the water.

-A young woman arrives on the train from Paris to be with her husband, who arrived five days earlier.
-She is from Paris, while he grew up in La Pointe Courte, but has not been back for 12 years.
+A young woman (named only as "she" or "her") arrives on the train from Paris to be with her husband (named only as "he" or "him"), who arrived five days earlier.
+She is from Paris, while he grew up in La Pointe Courte, but he has not been back for 12 years.
 The couple have found themselves drifting apart after four years of marriage, and, although she says she only came to tell him that she wants a divorce, she agrees to stick around for a few days and talk about it.

 A young fisherman, Raphäel Scotto, is caught breaking the rules by the coastal patrol, who report him.
 The wife and husband discuss their relationship while they wander around town, her describing her dissatisfaction that their love is not as exciting as it used to be, and him saying that love changes over time.
 One of the seven young children of a local single mother gets sick and dies.